zrythm/zrythm/HACKING.md

 - `NO_SCAN_PLUGINS` - disable plugin scanning
 - `ZRYTHM_DEBUG` - shows additional debug info about
   objects

+**FIXME** these are not up to date. link to user manual or point to the manpage

 ## UI Debugging
 [GTK inspector](https://wiki.gnome.org/action/show/Projects/GTK/Inspector)